NVIDIA/aistore/docs/performance.md

 There will be times when it'll make sense to keep storage system's metadata strictly in memory or, maybe, cache and flush it on a best-effort basis.
 The corresponding use cases include temporary datasets - transient data of any kind that can (and will) be discarded.
 There's also the case when AIS is used as a high-performance caching layer where original data is already sufficiently replicated and protected.

-Metadata write policy - json tag `md_write` - was introduced specifically to support those and related scenarios.
+Metadata write policy - json tag `write_policy.md` - was introduced specifically to support those and related scenarios.
 Configurable both globally and for each individual bucket (or dataset), the current set of supported policies includes:

 | Policy | Description |
 | --- | ---|